 Head to downtown’s Roosevelt Row Arts District, a creative vein in the city’s urban core.

-Snap pictures with the vibrant murals splashed on the sides of businesses such as the monOrchid art gallery, FilmBar theater and Flowers Craft Beer & Wine.
+Snap pictures with the vibrant murals splashed on the sides of businesses such as the monOrchid art gallery, FilmBar theater and The Dressing Room.
 Don't be afraid to check out the alleys and side streets—some murals are tucked away from the main corridor.

-Stop inside the area’s many art galleries (Modified Arts), boutiques (MADE), beloved eateries (Short Leash, Jobot) and watering holes (The Lost Leaf, Angel's Trumpet Ale House).
+Stop inside the area’s many art galleries (Modified Arts), boutiques (MADE), beloved eateries (Short Leash, Jobot) and watering holes (The Lost Leaf, Angel's Trumpet Ale House, Cobra Arcade).
 If you’re visiting in the summer, take advantage of extended Vampire Hours for late-night shopping.

 The community is out in full force the first Friday of every month for one of the nation’s largest artwalks.
 Take a self-guided tour on foot or by trolley.